 The performance charts are provided for informational purposes only, and should not be used as the basis for making an investment decision.
 Variables such as corporate actions or foreign exchange may affect daily performance displays.
 We rely on mathematical formulas, computer programs, and pricing information from third-party vendors to provide these returns.
 Neither Covestor nor any of its data or content providers shall be liable for any errors in this information or any actions taken by you in reliance upon this information.

 Benchmark returns have been calculated by Covestor using a time-weighted calculation of daily index valuations.
-Benchmarks presented are total return and therefore inclusive of cash, dividends and earnings distributions but not transaction costs.

 Leverage indicates the level of margin utilized and is calculated by dividing gross exposure by portfolio net liquidation value.